Secodis/TSS-WEB/Controls/SSDLC_Secure-Development.md

 ## {{site.TITLE_SSDLC_SECDEV_VULMREM}}

-1. **Mitigate Findings:** Security findings with a *criticality >= [HIGH]* rating (or CVSS[^2] v3 Score >= 7.0) MUST be sufficiently mitigated or managed before a new application release is allowed to go live.

-2. **Verify Findings:** Security findings with criticality ratings of *[MEDIUM]* or greater (or a CVSS v3 Score of 5.0 or higher) SHOULD not go live without proper verification.
+1. **Verify Findings:** Security findings with criticality ratings of *[MEDIUM]* or greater (or a CVSS v3 Score of 5.0 or higher) SHOULD be verified.

-3. **Refine Findings:** Teams CAN refine findings.
+2. **Refine Findings:** Teams CAN refine finding scoring.
 For example, they can refine a CVSS Base Score by evaluating its CVSS Environmental Score, taking aspects such as classification or accessibility into account.
 When a rating/score is refined, the original score (e.g. CVSS vector) MUST be documented.

+3. **Mitigate Findings:** Security findings with a *criticality >= [HIGH]* rating (or CVSS[^2] v3 Score >= 7.0) MUST be sufficiently mitigated or managed before a new application release is allowed to go live.

 4. **Conduct Risk Acceptance:** If mitigation is not possible, the relevant risk MUST be accepted by the respective management function (e.g., project lead).
 For applications with an *risk class >= [HIGH]*, this risk acceptance MUST be formally documented (e.g., as a Jira ticket).